Barderus/Advent-of-Code/README.md

 Welcome to my **Advent of Code** repository!
 Every year, participants solve a series of coding challenges that start on December 1st.
 Here's a bit more about the event:

-> "The puzzles increase in difficulty each day, and I will attempt to solve them using **Python**."
+The puzzles increase in difficulty each day, and I will attempt to solve them using **Python**.

 ## 🧩 What is Advent of Code?